Certificate in Business Fundamentals

 Master's Degree Programs

-M.S in Nonprofit Management and Social Entrepreneurship (offered jointly with UB's College of Public Affairs)
+M.S in Nonprofit Management and Social Entrepreneurship (offered jointly with UBalt's College of Public Affairs)

-M.S. in Taxation (offered jointly with UB's School of Law)
+M.S. in Taxation (offered jointly with UBalt's School of Law)

 Graduate Certificate Programs